intel/compute-runtime/documentation/LIMITATIONS.md

 indicate production quality including formal compliance.
 Other builds should be considered experimental.

-### Build limitations

-While NEO can be compiled with various clang/gcc compilers, to compile the whole stack the following are required:
-* clang-4.0
-* llvm-4.0
-* gcc < 7.0
-* Python 2.7

 ### Functional delta

 The driver has the following functional delta compared to previously released drivers: